 - 1 tablespoon sunflower seed oil coconut oil, olive oil (skip to make it WFBP, replace with a tablespoon water)

-- steamed basmati rice
+- steamed basmati rice to pair

 - Break up the cauliflower head into small florets.
 You can let them soak for about 20 minutes in a water bowl if you have the time, but this is not necessary.